aazaff/teachPaleobiology/LabExercise7.md

 4) Sort ````ResampledMeans```` from lowest to highest.
 [Hint: We learned how to sort a vector in [Lab 6](https://github.com/aazaff/teachPaleobiology/blob/master/LabExercise6.md#problem-set-2)].

 5) Now that you have sorted ````ResampledMeans````, what is the 2.5th percentile of ResampledMeans and what is the 97.5th percentile of Resampled means.
-If you do not know what a percentile is, and how to calculate it, you can use google.
+If you do not know what a percentile is, or how to calculate it, you can use google.
 Show your code.

-These numbers are the lower and upper confidence interval of the distribution.
+6) Incidentally, these numbers (your answer to question 5) are the lower and upper confidence interval of the mean!
+Qualitatively explain why this is the case.

 ## Confidence intervals of stratigraphic ranges